dwesterwick/SPTQuestingBots/README.md

 * **questing.bot_search_distances.max_navmesh_path_error**: If a complete path cannot be generated to a bot's target objective position, it will try to get within this radius (in meters) of it anyway.
 This is to simulate situations like bots checking if a door is unlocked when it doesn't have the key.
 This is **10** m by default.
 * **questing.bot_pathing.max_start_position_discrepancy**: The minimum distance (in meters) between the bot's position and the start of its path above which its path will be recalculated if there is a difference between its current target position and the target position for its quest. **Do not change this unless you know what you're doing!**
 * **questing.bot_pathing.incomplete_path_retry_interval**: If a bot's path to its objective is incomplete, the path will be recalculated at this interval (in seconds) until a complete path is found.
 This is **5** s by default.
+* **questing.bot_pathing.disable_eft_local_avoidance**: If EFT's "local avoidance" system should be disabled for questing bots.
+When enabled, this system prevents bots from being too close to each other by adding "inertia" to oppose them and possible teleport them to another location.
+Especially with questing bots that have multiple followers, this causes them to behave erratically.
+This is **true** by default. **Do not change this unless you know what you're doing!**
 * **questing.bot_questing_requirements.exclude_bots_by_level**: Each quest has a minimum and maximum player level assigned to it.
 If this option is **true** (which is the default setting), bots will only be allowed to select a quest if its player level is within this range.
 This prevents low-level bots from selecting end-game quests and vice versa.
 * **questing.bot_questing_requirements.repeat_quest_delay**: The minimum delay (in seconds) after a bot stops performing objectives for a repeatable quest before it's allowed to repeat the quest.
 This is **360** s by default.
 * **questing.bot_questing_requirements.max_time_per_quest**: The maximum amount of time (in seconds) that bots are allowed to perform objectives for the same quest.
 This is to encourage questing diversity for bots and to deter them from remaining in the same area for a long time.
 This is **300** s by default.